 The purpose of Physicians for Human Rights is to mobilize health professionals to advance health, dignity, and justice and promote the right to health for all.
 Harnessing the specialized skills, rigor, and passion of doctors, nurses, public health specialists, and scientists, PHR investigates human rights abuses and works to stop them.
 The purpose of this student chapter is to support the campaigns of Physicians for Human Rights and to advance the understanding and commitment to health and human rights activism locally, nationally and globally.
 The SGU student chapter operates in Grenada, at North Umbria in the UK and in the USA for students who are completing clinical placements there.
 Visit www.physiciansforhumanrights.org for more information.

-The Premed Biology Student Organization (PBSO) was developed with the main aim of promoting scientific research in the biological Sciences and to increase awareness of chronic and prevalent diseases in Grenada.
+The PBSO was developed with the main aim of promoting scientific research in the biological Sciences and to increase awareness of chronic and prevalent diseases in Grenada.
 We seek to provide future scientists and physicians with opportunities that will nurture and foster professional development.
-This organization aims to increase the academic performance of students in the biology and pre-med departments and to provide members with leadership skills critical for the work world.
-Finally, it aims to create a bond among members that will last beyond the walls of St. George’s University through hosting a number of events such as guest lectures, workshops, seminars, visits to health care facilities, and a variety of social activities.
+This organization aims to increase the academic performance of students in the Biology and Pre-Med department and to provide members with leadership skills critical for the work world.
+Finally, we wish to create a bond among members that will last beyond the walls of St. George’s University through hosting a number of events such as guest lectures, workshops, seminars, visits to health care facilities and a variety of social activities.
 The club is open to anyone who is interested in the biological sciences.

-This organization was established with the belief that diagnostic radiology has a place in the future of all students of St. George’s University.
-The primary focus is on students who have an interest in radiology as a career, but the club acknowledges and champions the reality that knowledge in this specialty is applicable to many careers in medicine.
-This group provides a source of information about pursuing a career in radiology and additional exposure to diagnostic imaging through group discussion, tutoring, and guest lecturing.
+This organization was established with the belief that Diagnostic Radiology has a place in the future of all students of St. George’s University.
+The primary focus is on students who have an interest in Radiology as a career, but acknowledges and champions the reality that knowledge in this specialty is applicable to many careers in medicine.
+This group provides a source of information about pursuing a career in Radiology and additional exposure to diagnostic imaging through group discussion, tutoring, and guest lecturing.
 It is the belief of this organization that this will better prepare students of SGU for the amount of imaging encountered in clinical and residency training and well into our careers.

-St. George's University Neuroscience Society is a student-run organization, provided with invaluable guidance by the neuroscience department of St. George's University.
-Primarily, it is dedicated to medical/undergraduate/pre-med students interested in the fields of general surgery, neurology, psychiatry, neurosurgery, and/or neuroscience research.
+St. George's University Neuroscience Society is a student-run organization, provided with invaluable guidance by the Neuroscience Department of St. George's University.
+Primarily, it is dedicated to medical/undergraduate/pre-med students interested the fields of general surgery, neurology, psychiatry, neurosurgery and/or neuroscience research.
 Secondarily, it is an organization that focuses on providing knowledge and fun activities for local school kids in the field of neurosciences through the Brain Awareness Program.
-To that aim, as part of SGUNS, we will sponsor and organize events, per semester, that will focus on different aspects of neurosciences, and importantly provide valuable knowledge and enjoyment in taking part in a number of activities.
+To that aim, as part of SGUNS, we will sponsor and organize events described below, per semester, which will focus on different aspects of neurosciences, and importantly provide valuable knowledge and enjoyment in taking part in a number of activities.
 SGUNS events include setting up clinical workshops, inviting guest speakers, and the Brain Awareness Program.

 The St. George’s University Student Chapter of the American College of Veterinary Internal Medicine promotes interest in the specialties of cardiology, neurology, oncology, large animal internal medicine, and small animal internal medicine.
 SCACVIM also supports individuals interested in pursuing residencies and internships in any field by the advancement of knowledge through informative lectures, hands-on wet labs and open forums discussions with our outstanding faculty and visiting professors.